zalando/zalenium/docs/_posts/2000-01-06-kubernetes.md

     minikube service zalenium-grid
 {% endhighlight %}

-    For videos to work you need to mount in <code class="bg-light text-dark">/home/seluser/videos</code>.
+    For videos to work you need to mount in <code>/home/seluser/videos</code>.
     </div>
 </details>